midnightntwrk/midnight-architecture/specification/night.md

 }
 ```

-Building this into transaction will be through out [intent
+Building this into a transaction will be throughout [intent
 system](./intents-transactions.md), where the component here is an *unbalanced
 and unshielded offer*.
 The word offer here implies a collection of UTXO inputs
 and outputs, that is *not* necessarily balanced by itself.
 This collection must